-WWE’s developmental NXT brand kicked off Royal Rumble weekend with their first TakeOver event of 2019.
+WWE’s developmental NXT brand kicked off Royal Rumble weekend with its first TakeOver event of 2019.
 While it was only five matches, they were jam-packed with storylines that included four titles on the line and one grudge match.
 How did it go?
 Here are my thoughts on the NXT TakeOver: Phoenix.
 For the reviews, I’ll go over some parts of […]

-WWE’s developmental NXT brand kicked off Royal Rumble weekend with their first TakeOver event of 2019.
+WWE’s developmental NXT brand kicked off Royal Rumble weekend with its first TakeOver event of 2019.
 While it was only five matches, they were jam-packed with storylines that included four titles on the line and one grudge match.
 How did it go?
 Here are my thoughts on the NXT TakeOver: Phoenix.

 For the reviews, I’ll go over some parts of the match, give the thoughts on each match with a grade included.

-NXT Tag Team Championship – War Raiders (Hanson and Rowe) def.
+Tag Team Championship – War Raiders (Hanson and Rowe) def.
 The Undisputed Era (Kyle O’Reilly and Bobby Fish) (c)

 The show opener saw War Raiders challenge The Undisputed Era for the NXT Tag Team Championships.
 The match and story were simple.
 Can the smaller sized Kyle O’Reilly and Roderick Strong take down the powerful Hanson and Rowe?
 In the early stages, we saw UE separate the Raiders and slowing down their momentum.
 A hot tag to Hanson got the crowd going after showing off his combined size and agility after a cartwheel lariat and bronco buster.
 The early part was slow but the ending really picked up after the hot tag.